qiyunzhu/woltka/README.md

   -o output_dir
 ```

-The mapping file (`taxid.map`) translates genome IDs to taxonomic IDs, which then allows Woltka to classify query sequences based on the NCBI taxonomy (`nodes.dmp` and `names.dmp`).
+The mapping file (`taxid.map`) translates genome IDs to taxonomy IDs, which then allows Woltka to classify query sequences based on the NCBI taxonomy (`nodes.dmp` and `names.dmp`).

 The output directory (`output_dir`) will contain three feature tables: `phylum.biom`, `genus.biom` and `species.biom`, each representing a taxonomic profile at one of the three ranks.

 3\.
-Functional profiling by UniRef entries then by GO terms (molecular process):
+Functional profiling by UniRef entries, then by GO molecular processes ([details](doc/ordinal.md)):

 ```bash
 woltka classify \